Published: Nov. 27, 2020 By

 What is The Great Pacific Garbage Patch?

-• Some disagree with the title of "garbage patch" as they claim it does not paint an accurate picture of the marine debris problem in the North Pacific ocean.
-Marine debris concentrates in various regions of the North Pacific, not just in one area.
-The exact size, content, and location of the "garbage patches" are difficult to accurately predict.
+The Great Pacific Garbage Patch (GPGP) is a collection of marine debris in the north Pacific ocean.
+Marine debris is litter that ends up in the ocean, seas and other large bodies of water.
+Some disagree with the name "garbage patch" as they claim it does not paint an accurate picture of the marine debris problem in the north Pacific ocean.
+Marine debris concentrates in various regions of the north Pacific, not just in one area.
+The exact size, content and location of the "garbage patches" are difficult to accurately predict.
+Ocean currents have moved the waste to accumulate in these areas, and much of the debris is actually small pieces of microplastic that are not immediately evident to the naked eye.

 Why is there plastic in the ocean?

-• Land Based sources
+• Land-based sources

-• Urban & storm runoff
+• Urban and storm runoff

 • Sewer overflows